Devon Worley Band kicks off Fur Trade Days with 'prairie rock'

 Chadron’s Fur Trade Days commenced Thursday downtown as the Devon Worley Band took the stage during Bands on Bordeaux.

-The live music and multiple food vendors took place on First Street, between Main and Bordeaux streets.
+The live music and multiple food vendors stationed on First Street, between Main and Bordeaux streets.

 Worley, who is the lead singer of the group that performs a soulful and edgy fusion of country and rock music, said her involvement in the music industry started as a little girl.